 This application is available online, in the front office at SVCMS, or at the Nutrition Services Office at 2929 Clover Basin Drive in Longmont, CO 80503.

 Federal guidelines require a new application each year and parent/guardians must meet income requirements for their children to be eligible.
 Last year’s status will not carry over to the current school year.
-Until your application is approved, please send a sack lunch with your child each day.
+Applications are accepted continuously throughout the school year; families may apply or re-apply at any time.
+To apply, visit this link or pick up a paper form in the school office.

 In accordance with Health Hungry Free Kids legislation, the Department of Nutritional Services doubled fruits and vegetable servings beginning in 2012.